Chengtianxiang/http_load/README.md

 <http://www.acme.com/jef/>

 ***
+Notice: http_load use GET method and limit parameters length 500.
+Modified http_load.c:937 and 1030~1044 lines to making it support more.

+***
 We modified the http_load to making it demonstrates the percentage distribution of response time.
 Like:

     $ http_load -r 100 -s 60 urls